mikhailiuk/image_reconstruction/README.md

-# Image interpolation with auto-encoder.
+# Image interpolation with auto-encoder, TensorFlow implementation.

 Real world data is noisy.
 Noise can come in the form of incorrect or missing values.
 This code is supplementary to an article [1], describing a way of filling missing values with auto-encoders.
 An auto-encoder is trained on noisy data with no reference values available for missing entries.
 The procedure is explained on the task of image reconstruction.
-If using the code please cite [2]
+If using the code please cite [2].

 [1] https://medium.com/@aliaksei.mikhailiuk/unsupervised-learning-for-data-interpolation-e259cf5dc957